-- Long-Term Unemployed An unprecedented number of California workers have been out of work for more than six months and are struggling to find new jobs. - Returning Veterans Too many veterans, after performing essential services with great skill, are challenged in finding civilian jobs that capitalize on the skills they've built. - Persons with Disabilities The labor force participation rate for Californians with disabilities is only 19 percent - lower than it was before passage of the Americans with Disabilities Act. - Low-Income Workers Thousands of Californians are trapped in poverty, often cycling through low wage, dead-end jobs and lacking the education, skills, and supports, needed to move into sustained, higher wage jobs. - Disconnected Youth Many young people 16-24 are disconnected, neither in school nor work, and are in danger of being left behind. - Ex-Offenders Realignment has increased the visibility of the need for robust job services for the parole and ex-offender population in California. - Non-Custodial Parents Parents participating in family reunification programs are faced with the challenge of participating in parenting programs while seeking education and training resulting in jobs that pay self-sufficiency wages.
+- Long-Term Unemployed An unprecedented number of California workers have been out of work for more than six months and are struggling to find new jobs. - Returning Veterans Too many veterans, after performing essential services with great skill, are challenged in finding civilian jobs that capitalize on the skills they've built. - Persons with Disabilities The labor force participation rate for Californians with disabilities is only 19 percent lower than it was before passage of the Americans with Disabilities Act. - Low-Income Workers Thousands of Californians are trapped in poverty, often cycling through low wage, dead-end jobs and lacking the education, skills, and supports, needed to move into sustained, higher wage jobs. - Disconnected Youth Many young people 16-24 are disconnected, neither in school nor work, and are in danger of being left behind. - Ex-Offenders Realignment has increased the visibility of the need for robust job services for the parole and ex-offender population in California. - CalWORKS Participants As of January 2017, the statewide average of the population receiving CalWORKs benefits is 2.8%.
+Nine of California's counties, largely in the far north, central valley and southern border, have a participation of greater than 4%.
+Four counties have a participation of greater than 6%. - Non-Custodial Parents Parents participating in family reunification programs are faced with the challenge of participating in parenting programs while seeking education and training resulting in jobs that pay self-sufficiency wages.